-4. LIMITATION OF LIABILITY; INDEMNITY.
+5. LIMITATION OF LIABILITY; INDEMNITY.

 (a) ENRON AND ITS DIRECTORS, OFFICERS, EMPLOYEES AND AGENTS, SHALL HAVE NO LIABILITY, CONTINGENT OR OTHERWISE, TO BROKER OR PARTICIPANTS, COUNTERPARTIES OR ANY OTHER THIRD PARTIES, FOR THE ACCURACY, TIMELINESS, COMPLETENESS, RELIABILITY, PERFORMANCE OR CONTINUED AVAILABILITY OF THE WEBSITE OR FOR DELAYS OR OMISSIONS THEREIN.
 IN NO EVENT WILL ENRON BE LIABLE FOR ANY SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES (INCLUDING, WITHOUT LIMITATION, LOSS OF BUSINESS, LOSS OF PROFIT, LOSS OR CORRUPTION OF DATA, LOSS OF GOODWILL OR REPUTATION OR WASTED MANAGEMENT TIME) WHICH MAY BE INCURRED OR EXPERIENCED ON ACCOUNT OF BROKER’S ENTERING INTO THIS AGREEMENT OR USING OR RELYING ON THE WEBSITE OR ANY INFORMATION ON IT, EVEN IF ENRON HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 ANY LIMITATIONS OR RESTRICTIONS ON THE LIABILITY OF EITHER PARTY IN THIS AGREEMENT SHALL ONLY APPLY TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+This section shall not limit the liability of Enron, and its directors, officers, employees and agents, where such liability is caused by their (i) fraud, OR (ii) a claim made against Broker that Broker’s access to and use of the Website violates or otherwise infringes on any patent, trade mark or other intellectual property rights of a third party (collectively, “Enron’s Actions”).

-(b) Broker shall indemnify, protect, and hold harmless Enron and its directors, officers, employees and agents from and against any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, and costs (including attorneys’ fees) resulting from or arising out of (i) Broker’s breach of or failure to perform any provision of this Agreement, (ii) Broker’s access to and utilization of the Website, including, without limitation any access or entry into any other Enron system other than the Website, (iii) any act or omission by any person obtaining access to the Website through the user ID or Password, whether or not Broker has authorized such access, and/or (iv) any actions taken or not taken by Broker as a result of or based on its access to or utilization of the Website.
+(b) Broker shall indemnify, protect, and hold harmless Enron and its directors, officers, employees and agents from and against any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, and costs (including attorneys’ fees) (collectively, “Costs”) resulting from or arising out of (i) Broker’s breach of or failure to perform any provision of this Agreement, (ii) Broker’s access to and utilization of the Website, including, without limitation any access or entry into any other Enron system other than the Website, (iii) any act or omission by any person obtaining access to the Website through the user ID or Password, whether or not Broker has authorized such access, and/or (iv) any actions taken or not taken by Broker as a result of or based on its access to or utilization of the Website, unless such Costs associated with access, entry or action taken or not taken by Broker arise from the failure of Enron to maintain commercially reasonable security controls for the Website, from the negligence or intentional misconduct of Enron and its directors, officers, employees, agents or contractors or from Enron’s Actions.

-5. CONFIDENTIALITY.
+6. CONFIDENTIALITY.

-(a) With the exception of the disclosure of Transaction terms to a Counterparty and subject to the exceptions provided in clause 5(b), neither party shall, at any time, whether before or after the expiry or sooner termination of this Agreement, without the prior written consent of the other party, disclose or suffer or permit its officers, employees, agents or contractors to disclose to any person (other than to any of its officers, employees, affiliates, agents or contractors with a need for the Confidential Information (as defined below) in connection with the performance of their obligations to under this Agreement) any of the contents of this Agreement or the Website or any confidential information that may come into such party’s possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of the other party (collectively, “Confidential Information”).
+(a) With the exception of the disclosure of Transaction terms to a Counterparty and subject to the exceptions provided in clause 5(b), neither party shall, at any time, whether before or after the expiry or sooner termination of this Agreement, without the prior written consent of the other party, disclose or suffer or permit its officers, employees, agents or contractors to disclose to any person (other than to any of its officers, employees, affiliates, agents or contractors with a need for the Confidential Information (as defined below) in connection with the performance of their obligations to under this Agreement) the existence of this Agreement, the Fee Agreement or the business relationship contemplated by this Agreement or the Fee Agreement or any of the contents of this Agreement or the Website or any confidential information that may come into such party’s possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of the other party (collectively, “Confidential Information”).